 An Investment Strategy sets out what your SMSF can invest in.
-When Superannuation Warehouse sets up a new SMSF, we issue you with an Investment Strategy Template which you can edit to reflect your choice of investments.
+When we set up a new SMSF for you, we will issue you with an Investment Strategy Template that you can edit to reflect your choice of investments.

 A good Investment Strategy will give your SMSF a wide choice of investment options.
 SMSFs can generally invest in cash, shares and property, both locally and overseas.
 SMSFs can also invest in cryptocurrency.Initially, you may decide to invest in cash only and later diversify your investments.

 To download a sample of our Investment Strategy template, please click on the button below:

-An investment strategy is a detailed financial plan made by the Trustees of an SMSF based on the current and future financial needs of each Member of the Fund.
-The Fund must pass the Sole Purpose Test and all investments must be made and maintained on an arms-length basis and that the investment must provide for the Members’ retirement.
+An Investment Strategy is a detailed financial plan made by the Trustees of an SMSF based on the current and future financial needs of each Member in the Fund.
+The Funds’ investments must pass the Sole Purpose Test, this means that all investments must be made and maintained on an arms-length basis and that the investment must provide for the Members’ retirement.

-Under the SIS Act a Trustee of an SMSF is solely responsible and directly accountable for the management of fund Members’ benefits.
-Trustees have a duty to make, carry out, and document decisions on how SMSF assets are invested and to carefully monitor the performance of the investments.
-This duty involves formulating and implementing an Investment Strategy.
+Under the SIS Act, Trustees of an SMSF are responsible and directly accountable for the management of Funds’ Members benefits.
+Trustees have a duty to make, carry out and document all decisions on how the SMSFs’ assets are invested, they must carefully monitor the performance of the investments.
+This duty will involve formulating and implementing an Investment Strategy.
 The Investment Strategy should be reviewed annually or reviewed when new investments are considered, if required the Trustees may wish to update their current Investment Strategy.

 The main motivation that Trustees have for setting up an SMSF is “control of investments”.
 As a Trustee, you are required by law to prepare and implement an investment strategy for your SMSF and review it on an ongoing basis.

 The investment strategy must take into account every aspect of the SMSF, including: